lighttransport/francine/README.md

 wsPort is TCP port that francine master uses for WebSocket API.

+instanceManagerType is type of instance management policy for the cluster.
+Currently, static(keep staticInstanceSize) and twostate(keep 1 or staticInstanceSize based on the usage of the last 10 minutes) are available.

 manageInterval is an interval that francine does instance management.

+disableZombieDestroy disables automatic destruction of zombie instances.
+It is generally for debugging.

 chaos is percentile that each worker instance randomly fails.
 It is inspired by Netflix's Chaos Monkey.

 ### Test locally